Hprairie/tlib/README.md

 pip install -e .
 ```

+When the latest triton and torch wheels come out in August I will create a pypi package for Tlib.

 # Ops Examples

 Just like every other einstein notation library, `tlib` comes with fundemental ops such as `rearrange` and `reduce`.